B3RG5TRON/B3RG5TRON/README.md

 **About me:**

+Since childhood, I've always had a great interest in technology and understanding how software works.
+During the 2020 pandemic, I decided to delve deeper into this fascinating and limitless area and, despite not having many resources, I began studying Software Engineering.
+Currently, I am seeking my first professional opportunity as a developer.

 - 💻 I'm web developer since 2022
 - ⚛️ JavaScript | TypeScript | React
 - 📝 I'm majoring in Software Engineering